Our Team

 Amneris Narvaez is a Western MA native and graduate of Holyoke Public Schools.
 She began her college education at Holyoke Community College before receiving a B.S in Special Education from Westfield State University and an M.Ed from Lesley University.
 Amneris taught special education in the Springfield Public Schools for eight years.
 She aspired to impact her students’ education at the policy level and transitioned to Stand for Children Massachusetts where she served as a Family Engagement & Organizing Manager for almost four years.
 She joined the Generation Teach Team in 2019.
 As a teacher, advocate, and parent, Amneris is passionate about education and furthering opportunities for students across the Commonwealth.

-▶︎ Ashle' Tate, Regional Director of Mid-Atlantic Programs
+▶︎ Ashle' Tate, Regional Director, Mid-Atlantic Programs

-▶︎ Heidi Dotterrer, Chief External Affairs Officer
+▶︎ Heidi Dotterrer, Chief Operating Officer

 Heidi Dotterrer brings 15 years of experience teaching and leading in cities across the country.
-As the CEAO, Heidi leads partnerships, communication, data collection and analysis, and communication across the org.
+As the COO, Heidi leads partnerships, operations, data collection and analysis, and communication across the org.
 Prior to joining Generation Teach in 2015, Heidi directed and launched Breakthrough Collaborative summer programs and taught at KIPP San Francisco Bay Academy.
 At Breakthrough, Heidi led student recruitment, selection, and support; curriculum development and implementation; and volunteer, intern teacher, and instructional coach recruitment, selection, and supervision.
 She founded two Breakthrough sites in new cities and served as the chair of Breakthrough Collaborative’s Directors’ Council and represented directors on the Breakthrough Collaborative Board of Trustees.
 Heidi manages the California region of Middlebury College’s Alumni Admissions Program.
 She holds her B.A. in Environmental Science, Biology, and Education from Middlebury College.

 ▶︎ Ivelisse Sanchez, Managing Director, New England Programs